 In light of such stringent environmental restrictions, reefs generally are confined to tropical and semitropical waters.
 The diversity of reef corals, i.e., the number of species, decreases in higher latitudes up to about 30° north and south, beyond which reef corals are usually not found.
 Bermuda, at 32° north latitude, is an exception to this rule because it lies directly in the path of the Gulf Streams warming waters (Barnes, R.D., 1987).

 Another factor that seems to affect the diversity of reef-building corals is the ocean in which they are located.
-Over 650 reef-building species are known to exist in the waters of the Indo-Pacific region.
+At least 500 reef-building species are known to exist in the waters of the Indo-Pacific region.
 In comparison, the Atlantic Ocean contains approximately 62 known species.
 The fossil record shows that many species once found across the Atlantic, Pacific and Indian Oceans gradually went extinct in the Atlantic, where the affects of ice ages had strong impacts on the Caribbean area wherein most of the Atlantic reefs reside.
 Following the closure of the seaway between the Caribbean and the Pacific, several species of corals became restricted to the Caribbean (Veron 2000).

 Coral reefs begin to form when free-swimming coral larvae (planulae) attach to the submerged edges of islands or continents.
 As the corals grow and expand, reefs take on one of three major characteristic structuresfringing, barrier or atoll.Fringing reefs, which are the most common, project seaward directly from the shore, forming borders along the shoreline and surrounding islands.
 Barrier reefs also border shorelines, but at a greater distance.
-They are separated from their adjacent land mass by a lagoon of open, often relatively deep water.
+They are separated from their adjacent land mass by a lagoon of open, often deep water.
 If a fringing reef forms around a volcanic island that subsides completely below sea level while the coral continues to grow upward, an atoll forms.
 Atolls are usually circular or oval, with a central lagoon.
 Parts of the reef platform may emerge as one or more islands, and breaks in the reef provide access to the central lagoon (Lalli and Parsons, 1995; Levinton, 1995; Sumich, 1996).